abraunegg/onedrive/docs/usage.md

   --list-shared-items
       List OneDrive Business Shared Items --local-first
-      Synchronize from the local directory source first, before downloading changes from OneDrive --log-dir '<path or required value>'
+      Synchronise from the local directory source first, before downloading changes from OneDrive --log-dir '<path or required value>'
       Directory where logging output is saved to, needs to end with a slash --logout
-      Logout the current user
+      Log out the current user
   --modified-by '<path or required value>'
       Display the last modified by details of a given path --monitor -m